Why should I send requests to find out why my child got certain grades?

 Absolutely.
 You can ask any organisation if they have your personal data, and what went into a decision like this being made about your child counts as their personal data.
 Schools and exam boards are not exempt from this - they have to tell you what they have, as well as how and why they are using it.
 This is thanks to the ‘right of access’ under GDPR law.
 GDPR applies in the UK and EU.

-What if the school or exam board doesn't respond to the request?
+What if the exam boards don't respond to my request?

 We’re free because our mission is to make data fairer, for everyone.